femz12/todolist/readme.md

 This a todo list web application

-TO use this app just open the index.html file in your browser
+To use this app just open the index.html file in your browser

 You will see an input field where you can add your item